Stevetm2/K2_Custom_Macros/K2System/K2OrcaFilamentSync/README.md

 ## Setup

+- Enable root access on your K2 printr.
-- Add the mmu.py script to the below K2 klipper folder, using WinSCP or your favorate "copy using SCP" program.
+- Add the supplied mmu.py script to the below K2 klipper folder, using WinSCP or your favorate "copy using SCP" program.

 ```sh
 /usr/share/klipper/klippy/extras